HallofFamer/KtTalk/README.md

 * `inline infix Block|Closure.on<T: Throwable>(code: (T) -> Unit, ensure: Block)` - evaluates the supplied code block if the receiver block/closure execution throws an exception of type T, and always evaluates the second code block, this is smalltalk's way of try...catch...finally statement.

+## Contribution
+Feel free to submit an issue or a PR if you have any suggestions about the library, whether it is an unidentified bug or a suggestion for improvement.

 ## Notes:
 1. Unless an infix method is used, it is necessary to wrap integer values in parentheses when calling extension methods on them.
+For instance, `3.odd()` is an error, but `(3).odd()` works.
 This is not an issue with float/double numbers.
 2. Although this library is fun, I do not recommend using it in serious corporate/enterprise applications.
 It is however, good enough to use in small and hobbyist projects, especially if you enjoy Smalltalk like I do.